 The subject of overtime pay is possibly the most confusing subject for workers seeking to learn more about their employment rights.
 Many workers do not understand whether or not they are eligible for overtime, or what they should do in the event their employer is not paying them accurately (or at all) for the extra time that they work.
-Complicating an already difficult subject is the new set of overtime regulations which went into effect in August 2004.
+Complicating an already difficult subject are the overtime regulations which went into effect in August 2004.
 (For more information, please see our page on exemptions from overtime.)
-Many of these regulations are the subject of vastly different interpretations, and have not yet been ruled upon by courts.
+Many of these regulations are have very different interpretations and may not yet have been clarified by court decisions.

 This page provides answers to the following questions: